librg/old-librg/CODESTYLE.md

 1. Use lowercase for variables, structs, method/function names, namespaces
 2. If name of any item from list above consists of 2 or more words, use `_` to distinguish them. (snake_case)
 3. Structs and other type representations should have `_t` postfix after actual name
-4. Classes should have camel cased name with leading capital letter (PascalCase) `ExampleName`
+4. Classes should be PascalCase.

 ## Brackets, braces, parens